top of page

 2. Speak to Yourself Like a Beloved Friend

-Trust grows where kindness lives.
+Trust flourishes where kindness is present.

-3. Track What You Did, Not Just What You Missed
+3. Track What You Accomplished

 “What do I need right now to feel supported?”

-Then take one step toward that.
+Then take one small step towards that need.

 The Long View

-The Long View: Self-Trust Is a Trail, Not a Trait
+The Long View: Self-Trust Is a Journey

 Reflection Prompt

-Take five minutes with this:
+Take five minutes to ponder:

-“Where in my life have I broken trust with myself ... and how might I begin to repair it, gently?”
+“Where in my life have I broken trust with myself, and how might I begin to repair it, gently?”

-Final Words:
+Final Words

 You Are the Guide You’ve Been Waiting For

 You don’t need a better strategy or more willpower.
+What you truly need is a reliable relationship with yourself—one where promises are made from care, not shame.

 Keep walking.
 You’re already on your way.